Nicholas II: Tobolsk

+After Alexei had recovered he and the rest of the family were also taken to Yekaterinburg on steam ship and train in late May 1918.
+During the journey drunken guards harassed the girls.
+The ladies-in-waiting, Alexei's Swiss home teacher Pierre Gilliard and teacher Charles Sidney Gibbes, as well as the rest of the entourage, were left at the station platform and told they were free to go.

 Yekaterinburg

 At 3 am on 25 April, the three Romanovs, their retinue, and the escort of Yakovlev's detachment, left Tobolsk in a convoy of nineteen tarantasses (four-wheeled carriages), as the river was still partly frozen which prevented the use of the ferry.
 After an arduous journey which included two overnight stops, fording rivers, frequent changes of horses and a foiled plot by the Yekaterinburg Red Guards to abduct and kill the prisoners, the party arrived at Tyumen and boarded a requisitioned train.
 Yakovlev was able to communicate securely with Moscow by means of a Hughes' teleprinter and obtained agreement to change their destination to Omsk, where it was thought that the leadership were less likely to harm the Romanovs.
 Leaving Tyumen early on 28 April, the train left towards Yekaterinburg, but quickly changed direction towards Omsk.
 This led the Yekaterinburg leaders to believe that Yakovlev was a traitor who was trying to take Nicholas to exile by way of Vladivostok; telegraph messages were sent, two thousand armed men were mobilized and a train was dispatched to arrest Yakovlev and the Romanovs.
-The Romanovs' train was halted at Omsk station and after a frantic exchange of cables with Moscow, it was agreed that they should go to Yekaterinburg in return for a guarantee of safety for the royal family; they finally arrived there on the morning of 30 April.
+The Romanovs' train was halted at Omsk station and after a frantic exchange of cables with Moscow, it was agreed that they should go to Yekaterinburg in return for a guarantee of safety for the imperial family; they finally arrived there on the morning of 30 April.

+They were imprisoned in the two-story Ipatiev House, the home of the military engineer Nikolay Nikolayevich Ipatiev, which ominously became referred to as the "house of special purpose".
+Here the Romanovs were kept under even stricter conditions; they were only allowed to speak Russian, their cameras were confiscated, their belongings were inspected and taken to locked storage and their retinue was further reduced.
+The windows were painted shut, visits outside were limited and the house was surrounded with a tall fence.
+The family was not allowed to go to church or receive guests, and also forbidden from reading newspapers or writing letters.
+Food portions were limited.